DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

   ```
   mvn clean package
   ```
-  This will build the jar and also run all the tests.
+  This will build the jar and also run all the tests, and copy the jar to the resource directory in the sample apiproxy bundle.